Scrusse/ChessArm/README.md

 For the king, I think I had a really good idea.
 The plan was to make the crown be hollow in the middle with bar shapes surrounding it.
 I had to first, create a hole in the sketch before revolving it.
 This way, it wouldn't look hollow when first revolving it, but I would be able to cut out rectangles from the outside and reveal the hollowed inside.
 So next, I had to make another plane with a specific angle that was facing the the crown.
 I made a sketch that fit the crown and then extruded it and created a pattern around.
 For the plus sign on top of the crown, I couldnt include it in the revolve.
 So, what I had to do was just extrude it serparately.

+### Robot Arm & Box

+### Rack & Pinion Designing

+The gear has probably given me the most problems so far.
+Getting a gear to fit properly on a rack.
+The rack has to fit perfectly on the teeth of the gear, otherwise it could cause too much wobbling.
+The gear was simpler than I had first anticepated because I could just simply use a custom onshape feature that allows me to create one with just information about the dimensions.
+Though, before I figured that out, I had spent a good week trying to find a proper gear generator online.
+It didn't go well.
+After I made the gear, the last thing to do was make the rack.
+Easier said than done.
+Long story short, I had to watch a tutorial on how to create a rack and pinion in onshape and copy the exact dimensions.
+The problem was that I wanted it to be a different size than it was in the tutorial.
+What I did was I created a variable for every dimension on one section of the rack and related each one to the diameter the gear's pitch circle diameter (example: variable #a = #PitchCircleDiameter/1.6).
+This way I could change the variable for the gear's diameter (which is what I wanted to change) and at the same time change the size of the rack flawlessly.
+I think it ended up working out, but it was a lot of work for just a rack and pinion.

+This is the gear and rack together.

+The sketch for the rack is shown below.

+These are all of the variables I used for the rack.

 ## Coding Section